Slightly earlier than

 the daily lives of travelling entertainers, anathematised by

-remarkable capital at Vézelay portrays the rape of Ganymede
+a remarkable capital at Vézelay

-sin to the viewers below.
+a serious carnal sin to the viewers below.
+This capital has

 Perhaps

-the most remarkable illustration of sodomy is on a doorway capital
+the most remarkable illustration of male anal penetration is

-of the rural Rouergat church of Verlac.
-One devil sodomises
+on a doorway capital of the rural Rouergat church of Verlac.

-another whose scrotum is in the jaws of a wolf.
-This represents
+One devil sodomises another whose scrotum is in the jaws of

 not the earthly deed, but the goings-on in Hell